 Prior to her current role of senior executive advisor, Joan Dempsey served as deputy director of our largest market-facing organization, Defense and Intelligence.
 She also ledthe firm’s Consulting functional organization, driving capability and talent development in this foundational area for the firm.

 Previously, Joan led the firm’s largest defense managed labor and intelligence accounts and was responsible for strategic development, execution, and day-to-day operations in each account.

-Joan chairs the firm’s Sensitive Risk Review Board.
+Joan chaired the firm’s Sensitive Risk Review Board.
 For several years, Joan led the firm’s participation in the Aspen Ideas Fest where she continues as a frequent contributor on defense issues, cybersecurity and cyber operations, and women in leadership panels.

 During a 25-year career in the federal government, Joan held political appointments twice.
 In President Bill Clinton’s Administration upon Senate confirmation, she served as the deputy director of Central Intelligence for Community Management.
 And, in President George W. Bush’s Administration, she served as the executive director of the President’s Foreign Intelligence Advisory Board.

 Joan also spent 17 years as a senior civilian in the Department of Defense (DoD) as deputy director of intelligence at the Defense Intelligence Agency, as the deputy assistant secretary of defense for intelligence and security, and as the designated (acting) assistant secretary of command, control, communications and intelligence.